billahdotdev/Learn-Raspberry-Pi/README.md

     5. Select SD Card: Click on "Choose SD Card" and select the microSD card you inserted earlier.
 Be careful to choose the correct drive, as selecting the wrong drive could result in data loss.

     6. Write the Image: After selecting the OS and the SD card, click on the "Write" button to start the process.
-Raspberry Pi Imager will download the Raspberry Pi OS image and write it        to the microSD card.
+Raspberry Pi Imager will download and write the Raspberry Pi OS image to the microSD card.
 This process may take a few minutes depending on the speed of your SD card and internet connection.

     7. Eject SD Card: Once the writing process is complete, safely eject the microSD card from your PC.